 You’ve just finished your big event.
 Everything went off without a hitch and your colleagues are congratulating you on a job well done.
 Now all that’s left to do is to start planning the next event, right?
-Wrong.
-Don’t forget your event analytics.
+Wrong!
+As is true of any successful project, it’s important to review your results after the fact.
+So don’t forget your event analytics!

 Too many of us don’t spend enough time looking at the data from previous events, data that can lead us to serious improvements for future events.
 Event analytics not only allows us to get feedback on how an event impacted the company, but also what attendees thought of the event.
 How do I go about seriously analyzing my event data you ask?
 DataHero.